Revised January 2023

 So began Christine McVie's journey as a permanent and pivotal member of Fleetwood Mac with her first performance in New Orleans with the band in August 1970 at the "Warehouse Cafe".
 While the group continued to change members a number of times (Jeremy Spencer, Bob Welch, Danny Kirwan, Bob Weston), their records supported by regular tours gained them an increasing number of fans.
 Vocalist Dave Walker from Walsall's Redcaps, Idle Race, and Savoy Brown was also in the band for a while.

-American duo Lindsey Buckingham and Stevie Nicks joined Fleetwood Mac in 1975 to form their most commercially successful line-up.
+American duo Lindsey Buckingham and Stevie Nicks joined Fleetwood Mac in 1975 to form their most famous and commercially successful line-up.
 Despite some stories to the contrary, Christine welcomed Stevie into the band and they became close friends during which time the next few albums "Fleetwood Mac" (1975) and "Rumours" (1977) became massive world-wide sellers and propelled the group to superstardom.

-Christine McVie composed some of Fleetwood Mac's most popular songs that included; 'Over My Head', 'Say You Love Me', 'Don't Stop', 'You Make Loving Fun', and 'Hold Me', along with their many other records that became staples of the "Adult Oriented Rock" (AOR) radio format of the 1970s.
+Christine McVie composed some of Fleetwood Mac's most popular songs that included; 'Over My Head', 'Say You Love Me', 'Don't Stop', 'You Make Loving Fun', and 'Hold Me', along with their many other hits that became staples of the "Adult Oriented Rock" (AOR) radio format of the 1970s.
 The group's massive popularity, particularly in the USA, remained so for decades to come.

 Fleetwood Mac took a break from recording and touring after 1980 with some members making their own albums including Stevie Nicks who went on to big success as a solo performer.
 The band later re-formed to record more massive selling albums including "Tango In The Night" issued in 1987 that included the hit singles 'Everywhere' and 'Little Lies', both composed by Christine McVie.